bolyosaniko/bolyosaniko.github.io/index_en.markdown

 - content: |
     I underwent the color analysis with Anikó and it was amazing it helped me to know more about myself.
 I totally recommend her services.
 She is highly professional and an incredible and lovely Woman.
   author: Maria Isabel Pinto
+- content: |
+    I recently had a colour analysis consultation with Aniko.
+This was a completely new experience for me so I was very excited about the results.
+Aniko gave me a detailed analysis which was fully explained.
+It was spot on and gave me a real insight into my personality and really helped me.
+I would fully recommend it to anyone.
+  author: Deborah Anne Beeson
 ---

 I am Anikó Bolyós.
 My beloved calling is to help and guide those who feel a little stuck on their journey.
 I believe that experience is essential to my work, so I learn a lot myself from everyone who honours me with their trust.
 We are all different, but we all have one thing in common: we all want to be loved and understood.
 I always do my work with all my heart, dedication and humility, and that is how I welcome my dear guests in person and online.